anyscale/madewithml.github.io/_courses/applied-ml-in-production/evaluation.md

 - what feedback are we collecting?

 <h3><u>Application</u></h3>
 For our task, we want to be able to suggest highly relevant tags (precision) so we don't fatigue the user with noise.
-But remember that the whole point of this task is to suggest tags that the author will miss (recall) so we can allow our users to find the best resource!
+But *recall* that the whole point of this task is to suggest tags that the author will miss (recall) so we can allow our users to find the best resource!
 So we'll need to tradeoff between precision and recall.

 <figure>
   <img src="/static/images/courses/applied-ml-in-production/confusion_matrix.png" width="550" alt="pivot">